stasha/xvalidate.js/README.md

 # xvalidate.js
- xvalidate.js is just "extension" to validate.js (2.0.0) library.
+ xvalidate.js is just a simple extension to validate.js (2.0.0) library.

+ The only dependency is <a href="https://github.com/rickharrison/validate.js">validate.js</a>.

  It enables:
  - defining inline rules directly on html element using standard HTML attributes,<br />